The WGAW Feature Writer Access Project is a pilot program modeled on the successful TV Writer Access Project for Mid-Level Television writers.

-Coordinated by the WGAW Diversity Department, the project seeks to identify outstanding diverse writers and make their scripts available to entertainment industry decision-makers, including producers, studio executives, agents and managers, in order to help raise their profile and generate potential employment opportunities.
+Coordinated by the WGAW Diversity department, the project seeks to identify outstanding diverse writers and make their scripts available to entertainment industry decision-makers, including producers, studio executives, agents and managers, in order to help raise their profile and generate potential employment opportunities.
 Writers selected will also be paired with an established WGAW feature writer as a career mentor.

 Minority screenwriters were invited to submit a current, feature-length, unproduced spec script.
-Entries were read and scored on a blind submission basis by a panel of judges comprised of WGAW members recruited by the Feature Access Project Advisory Committee.
+Entries were read and scored on a blind submission basis by a panel of judges comprised of WGAW members recruited by the Feature Writer Access Project Advisory Committee.

 The decision to target minority writers in the first year of this pilot program was based in significant part on the data and analysis contained in the 2011 Hollywood Writers Report Executive Summary.
 Statistically, minority writers are the most underemployed group of writers in feature films.
 In 2009, employment of minority writers in the feature films declined for the first time in a decade – from 6% to 5% of all writers employed in this segment.

-Feature Access Project Honorees
+2012 Feature Writer Access Project Honorees

 Photos: Michael Jones